How much does it cost to use a Visiting Vet Specialist?

 Can I ring for advice?

 Yes.
-Catherine is happy to accept advice calls from vets and owners.
+Catherine is happy to accept advice calls from vets and owners of pets that have already had consultation or surgery with Catherine.

 Will a Visiting Vet Specialist ‘ fit in’ with your local practice or hospital?